CHE 100 CHEMISTRY AND SOCIETY

 Prerequisite: Faculty project adviser permission.
 Offered every semester.

-Examination of significant disciplinary issues, topics, or practices; offered occasionally.
+Examination of significant disciplinary issues, topics, or practices.
 Offered occasionally.

 Equivalent Course: FOR 497